 While in Rishikesh on a ten-day detox and transformational retreat, I ventured out there to walk the grounds, climb the meditation chambers and linger in the rooms where these musical greats had once been, visualising them there.
 The place is in a state of disrepair with the walls covered in murals and graffiti, yet the magic prevails and the rooftop domes make ideal photo ops with the Himalayan foothills as a backdrop.

-There is an undeniable spiritual air about the place.
-As though all the visitors over the years have left a part of themselves there.
-A place of expression, these words scribbled on the walls, resonated: ‘You are the love you seek’.
+There is a spiritual air about the place as though all visitors over the years have left a part of themselves there.
+A place of expression, these words scribbled on the walls resonated: ‘You are the love you seek’.

 Rishikesh, the birthplace of yoga and soul seekers